MrLDasVino/Elvin-Red-Cogs/README.md

 Make sure to use the correct names for the cogs which are the names of the folders in this repo for example word_cloud or freegames, its case sensitive

+#Support Me
+If you enjoy my cogs and wish to support me then please consider donating via `Ko-Fi <https://ko-fi.com/dasvino>`_!